-The student is charged with writing a proposal that outlines proposed research within their field of study.
 The student's advisor and committee will provide guidance on the expected format (e.g., NASA, NSF) as well as the topic.
 The proposal and writing must represent the student's original work; however, at the discretion of the student's advisor, the proposal may include ideas discussed and made in collaboration with others as well as input from the academic advisor.